zeeshanmansoori/GalleryApp2/README.md

 App to display images from flickr api.

 ## Features
-- MVMM achitechture
+- MVMM achitechture.
-- Home page displays recent photos
+- Home page displays recent photos.
 - Search page to show and search images results.
 - Snackbar whenever network failure occurs.
 - The loader shows up at the end of the page when pagination calls are going on.
-- Navigation Component
+- Navigation Component.
-- Pagination (paging3)
+- Pagination (paging3).
 - Dependency injection with Dagger Hilt.
-- Drawer Layout
+- Drawer Layout.

 ## Libraries
 - paging3